 Regular Decision - February 1

-Provided that all required forms have been received by the appropriate deadlines, accepted students will receive information about financial aid and merit scholarships by mail depending on the notification type.
+Provided that all required forms have been received by the appropriate deadlines, accepted students will receive notifications regarding merit and need-based eligibility based on the admission notification type.

 |Notification Type||Merit-Based scholarship |

 |Early Decision II||February 1||February 1|

 If your financial aid application is incomplete, you may not receive notification of your financial aid eligibility until you have submitted all the required documentation to the Financial Aid Office.

 A financial aid notification from DePauw is likely to be a "package" made up of the following: